-Hand knotted carpets are produced by one of the most customary and fascinating technique of weaving indian carpets.
+Hand-knotted carpets are produced by one of the most customary and fascinating techniques of weaving Indian carpets.
 This style of weaving was primarily seen in oriental countries and was later imitated by the Europeans.
-Hand knotted Indian carpets are made on especially designed looms in carpet factory.
+Hand-knotted Indian carpets are made on specially designed looms in a carpet factory.
 In this technique, once a particular design for the rug is decided, the rug is placed on the loom.
 Wraps are then made vertically on the loom.
 The weavers make knots on the warps and then cuts it before moving on to subsequent knot.
 The weaver then arranges horizontal rows of wefts across the warps.
-This creates the pile effect.
-After weaving all the knots the weaver inserts the wefts which gives suitable thickness to the rug.
+This creates a pile effect.
+After weaving all the knots the weaver inserts the wefts which give suitable thickness to the rug.
 These wefts are made of silk or wool or cotton.
 The weaver starts creating knots.
 He takes warps in the same row and ties a knot around them.
 More the knots more sophisticated the design.

 2. Hand tufted carpets

-This weaving technique is little less cumbersome than the hand knotted weaving technique.
-This weav-ing technique involves a tufting gun with needles on its front.
+This weaving technique is a little less cumbersome than the hand-knotted weaving technique.
+This weaving technique involves a tufting gun with needles on its front.
 This tool facilitates and speeds up the weaving process.
 Unlike hand knotted technique, this technique saves on time and money.
 It is cost and time effective.
-As compared to the hand knotted technique, carpets are produced in a much lesser time through hand tufting process.
+As compared to the hand-knotted technique, carpets are produced in a much lesser time through hand tufting process.
 This technique involves medium – lower quality materials and also creates precise detailing of the design patterns of the rugs.
 The gun used in tufting leads to faster production.

 3. Handloom / Loom knotted weaving